Running a Facebook contest seems to be something anyone thinks they can do, but there’s actually a lot to consider.

 If you’re a financial advisor, don’t give away a restaurant voucher.
 If you’re a restaurant, don’t give away an iPad.
 Make the prize relevant to your business.

 If you’re a small local car repair business, you could give away a free service.
 If you’re a restaurant, you could give away a meal for 2.
 If you’re a financial advisor, you could give away a free financial review.
-If you’re a hotel or accommodation provider, you could give away a weekend away at your establishment.
+If you’re a hotel or accommodation provider, for your Facebook contest, you could give away a weekend away at your establishment.
 Keep it relevant!